Policy Mirror Descent with Lookahead: Inexact and Stochastic -Policy Mirror Descent

 \end{theorem}

 The proof of this result is similar to the proof of Theorem~\ref{thm:exact-pmd-lookahead} and consists in propagating the error~$b$ in the analysis.
 We defer it to Appendix~\ref{appx:inexact-hpmd}.

 As can be directly seen from this formulation, the $\gamma^h$ convergence rate from the exact setting generalizes to the inexact setting.
-Thus, as before, faster rates of convergence are achieved for higher depths of lookahead.
-Another improvement with relation to~\citet{johnson-et-al23optimal-pmd} is that the additive error term has a weaker dependence on the effective horizon~$1-\gamma$: the term $\frac{2b}{(1 - \gamma)(1 - \gamma^h)}$ is smaller for all values of~$h\geq 2$ than $\frac{4b}{(1 - \gamma)^2}$.
-Therefore the algorithm converges to better solutions (in terms of suboptimality gap) as the asymptotic error on the suboptimality gap achievable by our algorithm (when~$k \to \infty$) is smaller for deeper lookahead.
+Therefore, higher lookahead depths lead to faster convergence rates.
+Another improvement with relation to~\citep{johnson-et-al23optimal-pmd} is that the additive error term has a milder dependence on the effective horizon~$1-\gamma$: the term $\frac{2b}{(1 - \gamma)(1 - \gamma^h)}$ is smaller for all values of~$h\geq 2$ than $\frac{4b}{(1 - \gamma)^2}$.
+Larger lookahead depths yield a smaller asymptotic error in terms of the suboptimality gap.